cocoyolow/compile-start/README.md

 # compile-start
-a simple program to compile single or multiple files and run them
+a simple program to compile single or multiple C files and run them

 to run compile and run , put the script in a folder where your scripts are located , then go in the terminal and enter ./start 'namefile1' 'namefile2' etc